 This listing gives you an overview of the keywords that have lost their search position the most in the last 30 days (or the duration you’ve set).
 You can explore this listing more to identify opportunities for improving and optimizing your pages further.

 And, that’s it!
-If you have absolutely any questions about using Rank Math’s SEO Email Reports, feel free to reach out to our support team directly here – we’re here to help.
+If you still have absolutely any questions about using Rank Math’s SEO Email Reports, feel free to reach out to our support team directly here – we’re here to help.